 - Evaluation: Measure the employee’s onboarding experience by getting their feedback and assessing their performance during the program.
 This will help you determine the success of your onboarding process so that adjustments can be made as needed.

 Creating an onboarding checklist provides an outline to follow, ensuring that each stage of the program has been completed.
 Documenting the process minimizes the chance that something important will be missed, and ensures compliance with company procedures.

-Better Manage Your Onboardings with Smartsheet for Human Resources
+Better Manage Your People Operations with Smartsheet for Human Resources

-Finding the right template to track and manage your human resources operations can help you get started and ensure that no detail is left undone.
+Finding the right template to track and manage your new employee onboarding can help you get started.
 But, because onboarding processes are nuanced, and one misstep can result in a poor experience for your new team member, it’s important to have the right solution in place to stay on top of all the details.

-One such solution is Smartsheet, a work management and automation platform that enables enterprises and teams to work better.
+Smartsheet is a work execution platform that enables enterprises and teams to get from idea to impact - fast.
 Leading HR professionals rely on Smartsheet to help manage everything from simple onboarding tasks to complex change management, recruiting, and benefits and retirement tracking.